Tasty Recipes for the Home Cook

 • Place the bones, onion wedges, garlic cloves, and spices into a 4-quart saucepan.

-• Add hominy and shredded chicken to broth.
+• Add hominy and shredded chicken to the broth.
 Cover and increase heat to high.

 Why use rotisserie chicken: